 Vacation in the mountains

-Maridav/ShutterstockThere's a reason that Colorado is the both the slimmest and the steepest state in the nation.
+Maridav/ShutterstockThere's a reason why Colorado is the both the slimmest and the steepest state in the nation.
 The higher up you live, the lower your weight, according to a study done by the U.S. Air Force.
 But don't sell your beach-front property and head for the hills just yet—the altitude effect can be balanced out by cultivating other good weight-related habits that can taken up anywhere, like walking outdoors and managing your stress.
 Case in point: Hawaii is the third thinnest state, and they're the definition of sea level.
-They're also pretty zen, thanks to the Hawaiian language itself.
+Steal a weight loss trick or two from these inspiring people who lost more than 50 pounds and kept it off.

 Avoid pollution as much as possible

 Tatiana Grozetskaya/ShutterstockPeople who live close to roadways with a high level of air pollution are also more likely to gain weight, according to a study from the University of Southern California.
-Unfortunately air pollution is likely not under your direct control, but you can make an effort to avoid hanging out in areas with very polluted air, like smoke-filled bars.
+Unfortunately, air pollution is likely not under your direct control, but you can make an effort to avoid hanging out in areas with very polluted air, like smoke-filled bars.
 And consider buying a filter to increase the air quality in your home.
-Here are 15 more ways to make your indoor air cleaner and safer.

 Content continues below ad